 - Loss of genetic integrity

-In the Bay-Delta region, the abundance of young-of-the-year Longfin Smelt increases with the amount of freshwater flowing through the estuary.
+In the Bay-Delta, the abundance of young-of-the-year Longfin Smelt increases with the amount of freshwater outflow.
 The fish seems to have a low tolerance to warm waters, with adults rarely found in water warmer than 64º F and young-of-the-year rarely found in water above 73º F (Hobbs and Moyle 2015).
 Warm water and decrease in flows are associated with drought conditions.
 Even though it appears the drought has ended, Longfin Smelt numbers may be so low that recovery could be difficult and slow.
 Hobbs (2017) warns these fish are so sensitive to temperature; any more warming is going to "be the end of them".

 Loss of estuarine wetland and slough habitat may be an ongoing issue for the species.
-Longfin Smelt use these highly productive areas as adults before migrating up rivers to spawn, and as juveniles to rear and feed prior to entering the ocean (Garwood in press).
-In addition, in the Bay-Delta region, the reduction in Delta outflow due to water exports threatens survival and recovery.
+Longfin Smelt use these highly productive areas as adults before migrating up rivers to spawn, and as juveniles to rear and feed prior to entering the ocean (Garwood 2017).
+In addition, in the Bay-Delta, the reduction in Delta outflow due to water exports threatens survival and recovery.
 Delta outlflow refers to all of the water that is coming from the Sacramento and San Joaquin rivers minus the water that is exported.
-Increased outflow increases the rate of fish transport into suitable rearing habitat in Suisun and San Pablo Bays and reduces the probability of larvae spending too much time in the Delta where they are exposed to entrainment, pesticides, and other hazards.
+Increased outflow increases the rate of fish transport into suitable rearing habitat in Suisun and San Pablo bays and reduces the probability of larvae spending too much time in the Delta where they are exposed to entrainment, pesticides, and other hazards.

 Research, Conservation, and Management

-Within California, much of what we know currently about the species is within the Bay-Delta and its tributaries, although Longfin Smelt is still found in north of the bay (Figure 2).
-To help recover populations of this threatened species in the Northern regions, restoration of former wetlands is needed in areas such as Humboldt Bay and the estuary of the Eel River, as these areas include both available habitat and existing populations (Garwood in press).
+Within California, much of what we know currently about the species is within the Bay-Delta and its tributaries, although Longfin Smelt is still found in north of the Bay-Delta (Figure 2).
+To help recover populations of this threatened species in the northern regions, restoration of former wetlands is needed in areas such as Humboldt Bay and the estuary of the Eel River, as these areas include both available habitat and existing populations (Garwood 2017).
 Garwood also recommends a systematic effort (that includes new methods such as environmental DNA) designed specifically for detecting Longfin Smelt to determine the current presence of the species in watersheds along the coast.

-The California Department of Fish and Wildlife (CDFW) monitors the distribution and abundance of Longfin Smelt in the Bay-Delta using long-term monitoring surveys (see Related Information).
-This work is conducted as part of the Interagency Ecological Program (IEP), a group of state and federal agency scientists dedicated to the collaborative monitoring, researching, modeling, and synthesizing of critical information for planning and regulatory purposes relative to endangered fishes and the aquatic ecosystem of the Bay-Delta.
+The California Department of Fish and Wildlife monitors the distribution and abundance of Longfin Smelt in the Bay-Delta using long-term monitoring surveys (see Related Information).
+This work is conducted as part of the IEP, the group of state and federal agency scientists dedicated to the collaborative monitoring, researching, modeling, and synthesizing of critical information for planning and regulatory purposes relative to endangered fishes and the aquatic ecosystem of the Bay-Delta.

 - Baxter, R. D. 1999.
 Osmeridae.
 Pages 179-216 in J. Orsi, editor.
 Report on the 1980-1995 fish, shrimp and crab sampling in the San Francisco estuary.
 Interagency Ecological Program for the Sacramento-San Joaquin Estuary Technical Report 63.